Agramm18/Patient_Management_System_v.05/docs/project_info/FUTURE_PLANS.md

 # Future Plans

-Last synchronized: 2026-06-07.
+Last synchronized: 2026-06-16.

-The project is currently building the account, security, and access-management foundation required before patient-management features are added.
+The project is currently building the account, security, session, menu-routing, and access-management foundation required before patient-management features are added.

 ## Immediate Direction